 Are guests welcome to swim?

-Members can bring guests to the pool (maximum of 4 guests per family), guest tickets are available to buy on the gate for £2 per person, payable by any person entering the water.
+Due to Covid 19 guests will not be permitted during term time.
+Members MAY be able to bring guests to the pool in the summer holidays and at weekends but this will be confirmed closer to the time.
+If guests are allowed in 2021 (max 2 per family) these can be paid for on the gate at £3.50 per person, payable by any person entering the water.
 A visitor disclaimer must be completed for all guests entering the pool.
 The disclaimer form is available on the gate or can be printed from the website and completed in advance.
 Only visitors that are not Aldryngton families are permitted to use the pool as a guest.
-During the school summer holiday, year 6 pupils having just left Aldryngton are still considered Aldryngton pupils and therefore cannot use the pool as a guest of another member, current year 6 pupils must have purchased a family membership to swim in the summer holiday.
+During the school summer holiday, year 6 pupils having just left Aldryngton and any other leavers are still considered Aldryngton pupils and therefore cannot use the pool as a guest of another member, current year 6 pupils must have purchased a family membership to swim in the summer holiday.